 Dr. Sugrue earned his medical degree at Johns Hopkins School of Medicine and his doctorate in Neuroscience at Stanford University.
 During his graduate and postdoctoral training, he used diverse neuroscience techniques and model systems to explore the neural basis of cognition.
 He completed a residency in diagnostic radiology and a fellowship in Neuroradiology at UCSF.

-Neuroradiology, Cognitive and Systems Neuroscience, Functional brain imaging
+Neuroradiology, Cognitive and Systems Neuroscience, Multimodal brain imaging, Neuromodulation

 Education and Training:

 • Medical School: The Johns Hopkins University School of Medicine, Baltimore, MD – Medicine